 purpose -- This verse goes with verses 8-11.
 It

-is far more important that we control the internal circumstances of our hearts
+is far more important that we control the internal circumstances of our heart

-than the external circumstances, for if we control our internal circumstances,
+than the external circumstances of the world, in that if we are able to control our internal circumstances,

 body of believers on a global scale.
 Christ established the Church to see if